rails/rails/guides/source/form_helpers.md

 end
 ```

-The form builder used also determines what happens when you do
+The form builder used also determines what happens when you do:

 ```erb
 <%= render partial: f %>
 ```

-If `f` is an instance of `ActionView::Helpers::FormBuilder` then this will render the `form` partial, setting the partial's object to the form builder.
-If the form builder is of class `LabellingFormBuilder` then the `labelling_form` partial would be rendered instead.
+If `f` is an instance of `ActionView::Helpers::FormBuilder`, then this will render the `form` partial, setting the partial's object to the form builder.
+If the form builder is of class `LabellingFormBuilder`, then the `labelling_form` partial would be rendered instead.

 Understanding Parameter Naming Conventions
 ------------------------------------------